 It offers hard drive and printer sharing, dual-band higher-speed 802.11ac Wi-Fi, automatic backups, and a stronger signal compared to the AirPort Express router, thanks to its six antennas and tall, cubic shape.

-The AirPort Disk feature in this device allows you to plug an external hard drive to the port to act as the storage, since the AirPort Extreme has no internal storage.
+The AirPort Disk feature in this device allows you to plug an external hard drive into the port to act as the storage since the AirPort Extreme has no internal storage.